mahmoud-atreesios/FanZone/README.md

 - RxSwift: A reactive programming framework for handling asynchronous operations.
 - MVVM: Mode View View Model architectural pattern.
 - Firebase: Using the Firestore database to handle all the data of the fan.
+- Paymob: integrated with Paymob to control the payment process.

 ## Installation
 - Clone this repository to your local machine.